 - Material – the material from which the flange is manufactured e.g. cast iron, carbon steel, stainless steel etc.

 All of the aforementioned bullet points will be discussed in a logical order in the coming sections.
-For now, it is just important to realise that flanges are not unique items.
+For now, it’s important to realise that flanges are not unique items.
 Flanges are manufactured for a specific purpose, with many design factors already considered.
-Should a flange ever fail, the exact same flange can -theoretically- be ordered to replace its predecessor; this has significant real-world benefits which will be discussed later in the Standardisation section5.
+Should a flange ever fail, the exact same flange can -theoretically- be ordered to replace its predecessor6; this has significant real-world benefits, which will be discussed later in the Standardisation section.